 At the University of South Dakota, students can select from a wide array of Master of Business Administration academic tracks, including the Business Analytics Specialization.
 This specialization requires students to complete between 39 and 57 credits.
 After only completing 39 credits, students can graduate if they already finished prerequisite coursework in topics like economics, accounting, calculus, and finance.

 No thesis is necessary to graduate from this AACSB-accredited program.
-However, students will complete classes such as:
+However, students will complete classes in subjects such as:

 To apply, applicants must take the GMAT.
-The GMAT requirement may be waived if one of the following conditions applies:
+The GMAT requirement may be waived, however, if one of the following conditions applies:

 What to Expect from an Online MBA in Business Analytics Program

-The majority of online MBA business analytics degree programs will have curricula divided into two parts.
-In the first part, students take core classes that teach advanced business and managerial principles and theories.
-In some programs, this will include a capstone course where students can demonstrate what they’ve learned so far during their MBA studies.
+The majority of online MBA business analytics degree programs divide their curriculums into two parts.
+During the first part, students take core classes that teach advanced business and managerial principles and theories.
+In some programs, this will include a capstone project in which students demonstrate what they’ve learned so far in the course of their MBA studies.

-In the second part, students take courses relating to the business analytics major.
+In the second part, students take courses specifically related to the business analytics major.
 Consisting of three to four classes, topics addressed include analytics tools and techniques, such as special analytics software and taking the results produced by that software to assist in the decision-making process.
-In some programs that allow incoming students without business backgrounds, the curriculum may include a third type of classes consisting of introductory business classes, like economics, accounting, and finance.
+In some programs that admit students without business backgrounds, the curriculum may include a third part consisting of introductory business classes in economics, accounting, and finance.

 There are two main learning formats for online MBA in business analytics students.
-The most common is a 100% online experience.
-Students may attend classes live synchronously and have real-time discussions during class.
-Or they may watch a recorded class lecture and attend class asynchronously.
+The most common is a 100% online format.
+Students may attend classes synchronously allowing for have real-time discussions during class.
+Or they access coursework asynchronously by watching recorded class lectures.
 Class projects and assignments will also be completed through distance learning methods involving some degree of self-paced learning.

-Less common is a hybrid learning format where most classes are completed fully online, but students will have to make one or more on-campus visits to engage in face-to-face learning with their classmates.
-This will usually include workshops, group learning activities, and guest speakers.
-There will be ample opportunities to create professional connections.
+Less common is the hybrid learning format in which most classes are completed fully online.
+However, students will have to make one or more on-campus visits to engage in face-to-face learning with their classmates.
+On-campus activities typically include workshops, group learning activities, and guest speakers.

 Common Courses